Kyvos-KyPy/samples/BasketAnalysis/readme.txt

 1. Install Anaconda.
 2. Set up an Azure Computer Vision resource.
    2a.
 Retrieve a key and the endpoint for the Azure Computer Vision Resource.
-3. Download the samples repository into c:\samples-main.
+3. Download the samples github repository as a zip and extract into c:\samples-main.
    3a.
-Be sure the c:\samples-main\BasketAnalysis files are there.
+Be sure the c:\samples-main\BasketAnalysis files are there in the same structure as it is in github.
 4. Ensure the Python packages in the requirements.txt file are installed.
 5. Edit the following keys in the .env file:
    5a.
 COMPUTER_VISION_KEY="Your Azure Computer Vision Key"